karenpayneoregon/csharp-11-ef-core-7-features/DapperSimpleApp/readme.md

 1. Build and run the project

 First button asserts a connection can be made, second button gets all data and the last button demo's using a parameter to get the current record from the database table.

+Why a button to check a connection, well either do that for the first time or add a try/catch in the loading of all data and of course consider abstracting data operations to a class and have try/catch statements for all data operations

 ## Uses a DataGridView